 Splines can be intuitively dragged into any shape using the mouse.

 Figures can be closed, opened, expanded or reduced by vertices, as well as scaled as desired.
+Lines and splines can be continued afterwards, connected at their ends or cut at any point.
+Under certain conditions, drawings can be converted into splines of the same shape at a later date.
 Closed drawings can be displayed filled or blank, with or without border.
 The colours for the border and the filling are freely selectable, for the latter also various patterns.
 In addition, an adjustable degree of transparency can be set for all colour schemes, which allows translucent elements to be seen, making underlying elements visible.

 With arbitrary drawings, e.g. floor plates, frames, other mechanical superstructures or decorative material can be specified in the track plan.
 There are also form templates available for this, where only the dimensions have to be specified and Railroad-Professional does the rest.